ptomulik/testmd/README.md

 * expressions in `ensure` parameter (e.g. `ensure => '<2.4.0'`) - this enables
   an extended versioning,
-* passing an array of package names to let the `packagex` pickup first available candidate for installation,
+* passing arrays of package names and letting the `packagex` to install first available candidate,
 * passing build options to package managers which compile/build their packages before installation (FreeBSD ports, for example)